 Käthe Kollwitz (German, 1867-1945)

-N.B.
-Jeanne L. Wasserman, Honorary Curator of 19th- and 20th-Century Sculpture at the Fogg Art Museum, Harvard University, from 1969-c.
-1987, commissioned the American foundry Roman Bronze Works to cast Die Klage in 1961 in a bronze edition of three, after one of two original plaster casts purchased from Hyman Swetzoff of Swetzoff Gallery, Boston, in December 1958.
+Mrs. Wasserman commissioned the American foundry Roman Bronze Works in 1961 to cast Die Klage in a bronze edition of 3 after one of two original plaster purchased from Hyman Swetzoff of Swetzoff Gallery in December 1958.
 (1)

-The work will be included as a posthumous casting in the online catalogue raisonné of Kollwitz's sculpture prepared by Annette Seeler, Käthe Kollwitz: Die Plastik, Werkverzeichnis Onlinekatalog (https://www.kollwitz.de/werkverzeichnis-plastik), and we wish to thank Dr. Seeler for her kind assistance.
+The work will be included as a posthumous casting in The Catalogue Raisonne of the Sculptural Work by Käthe Kollwitz, prepared by Annette Seeler, and we wish to thank Ms. Seeler for her kind assistance.